APPLICATIONS FOR EARTH OBSERVATION ADVISORY GROUPS

 As part of the FutureEO and Copernicus environmental monitoring Programmes, ESA may, in cooperation with other Space Agency partners or the EU, host Inter-Agency calls for Advisory Group, Task Force or Working Group membership.
 Please note that the link to Inter-Agency Membership calls will only be activated during these calls.

 If you wish to apply to an open call: first register your details and click on the currently active mission call tab to select the open call, or use the links from the left-hand menu (for which access to the pages is granted after registration and login).
 Keep note of your registered username as you will need it to log in.
-From there, you can download the Group’s full description, and upload your call-specific supporting application document: a single file with a short (2 page limit) CV and a one-page explanation of your research background, expected contributions to the Group’s description, and statement of availability during the initial 12-24 month period of the Group’s activities.
-Note that your application is not completed until you upload this file.
-By uploading this file you agree to accept the Group’s description.
+From there, you can download the Group’s full description and upload your call-specific supporting application document in a single file containing:

 All calls will run from noon on the opening day to noon on the closing day (CET/CEST, i.e. Amsterdam local time).